kendoriddy/asos-birthday-tracker/README.md

 # ASOS Birthday Tracker

-This website displays a list of books a users have added.
-It allows you to add and remove books from that list also.
-The goal of this project is to build a simple multipage page responsive book website.
+This website displays a list of ASOS set '13 students and their birth dates.
+It will also keep track of those having birthdays everyday and notify the admin accordingly.

 In this project, I setup Html-CSS-Javascript linter following the guildlines stated in the Html-CSS-Javascript limter config documentation of Microverse.
 I followed the mobile first approach while building the website, and the website is responsive and interactive on mobile and desktop.